|

 floor

-n 1: the inside lower horizontal surface (as of a room or
+n 1: the inside lower horizontal surface (as of a room, hallway,

-hallway); "they needed rugs to cover the bare floors"
+tent, or other structure); "they needed rugs to cover the

-2: structure consisting of a room or set of rooms comprising a
+2: a structure consisting of a room or set of rooms at a single

-single level of a multilevel building; "what level is the
+position along a vertical scale; "what level is the office

 3: a lower limit; "the government established a wage floor"